EspressoSystems/cape/README.md

     hardhat deploy

 The deployments are saved in `contracts/deployments`.
-If you deploy to localhost you have to remove `contracts/deployments/localhost` after you restart the geth node in order to re-deploy.
+If you deploy to localhost you have to use `hardhat deploy --reset` after you restart the geth node in order to re-deploy.

+### Linking to deployed contracts

+In order to avoid re-deploying the library contracts for each test you can pass the address obtained by running `hardhat deploy` as an env var

+    env RESCUE_LIB_ADDRESS=0x5FbDB2315678afecb367f032d93F642f64180aa3 cargo test --release

 ## Precompiled solidity binaries